-In issues from online surveillance to social media ethics and piracy, question of internet governance surround us.
-In Regulating Code authors Ian Brown and Chris Marsden make a case for multi-stakeholder co-regulation based around the function of code rather than national geographic boundaries.
-LSE’s Alison Powell reviews the argument made through the authors’ five case studies of where regulation meets code.
+In issues from online surveillance to social media ethics and piracy, questions of internet governance surround us.
+In Regulating Code, authors Ian Brown and Chris Marsden make a case for multi-stakeholder co-regulation based around the function of code rather than national geographic boundaries.
+Alison Powell reviews the argument made through the authors’ five case studies of where regulation meets code.

 This summer’s revelations about the extent of the US PRISM surveillance program and the similar programs in place in the UK put an end to any notion that the internet is an unregulated space.
 Instead the question becomes one of how it will be regulated, and by whom.
 In the PRISM case, this means that US-based private companies share the personal details of their customers (in an aggregated, anonymous form, they attest) with government entities, who then share those details (again, in the aggregate, one hopes) with other governments.
 The fundamental human rights of the individuals whose data are collected and shared are not considered in this equation.
 The political economy of security, combined with the ease with which data can now be collected and transferred, seem to trump these issues of principle.

 Similarly, other questions of politics online easily get sidetracked into calls for technical fixes.
 When campaigner Caroline Criado-Perez experienced threats of sexual violence on Twitter, the outraged public looked first not to the police, but to the company, and instead of asking for more robust policing, thousands signed a petition asking Twitter for a “report abuse” button, a very blunt technical solution.